bigfootproject/datascience/mr/README.md

 # MapReduce Laboratory

-In this laboratory students will learn how to use the [hadoop][hadoop] client API by working on a series of exercises:
+In this laboratory students will learn how to use the [Hadoop][hadoop] client API by working on a series of exercises:

 + The classic Word Count and variations on the theme
 + Design Pattern: Pair and Stripes